 For the majority of people, personalized supplements mostly have a range of drawbacks:

-1. There's not enough research to support that they're actually effective.
 While everyone is unique, overall nutritional needs are relatively similar for the majority of people, says Keri Glassman, RD CDN.
-She says she isn't convinced that there is enough research to support vitamin personalization.
+She says she isn't convinced there is enough research to support vitamin personalization.

 "If I know I may be low in one nutrient area, I may decide to take a multivitamin to supplement my diet.
 But to go to the level of a personalized vitamin?
 It feels like a trend and marketing gimmick to me," she says.

-4. They're not guaranteed to be safe or effective.
-The same goes for all dietary supplements, because they're not reviewed by the Food & Drug Administration before they go to market.
-Instead, the FDA simply encourages manufacturers to report any adverse events caused by the supplements after they hit store shelves.
+The same goes for all dietary supplements, because they're not reviewed by the Food and Drug Administration before they go to market.
+Instead, the FDA monitors any adverse events reportedly caused by the supplements after they hit store shelves.

 How to Choose a Personalized Vitamin

-Also, since supplements aren't regulated by the FDA, look for third-party certifications from trusted companies like NSF International or ConsumerLab.com.
-You should also check the company's website to see if it follows the FDA's Good Manufacturing Practices.
+Also, because supplements aren't reviewed by the FDA before they hit store shelves, look for third-party certifications from trusted companies like NSF or ConsumerLab.com.
+You should also check the company's website to see if it follows the FDA's Current Good Manufacturing Practice guidlines.

 If you have questions, don't be afraid to ask your doctor or consult with a registered dietitian for more guidance.